Cryoglobulinemia: Classification

 The monoclonal or polyclonal IgM proteins involved in Types II and III cryoglobulinemic disease have rheumatoid factor activity, meaning they bind to polyclonal immunoglobulins and activate the blood complement system.
 They therefore form tissue deposits that contain IgM, IgG or, rarely, IgA, and components of the complement system, including in particular complement component 4.
 The vascular deposition of these types of cryoglobulin-containing immune complexes and complements can cause a clinical syndrome of cutaneous small-vessel vasculitis characterized by systemic vasculitis and inflammation termed cryoglobulinemic vasculitis.
 Accordingly, type II and type III cryoglobulinemic diseases are often grouped together and referred to as mixed cryoglobulinemia or mixed cryoglobulinemic disease.
 The monoclonal IgM involved in Type I cryoglobulinemic diseases lacks rheumatoid factor activity.

 More recent high-resolution protein electrophoresis methods have detected a small monoclonal immunoglobulin component in type III cryoglobulins, a micro-heterogeneous composition of oligoclonal (i.e., more than one monoclonal) immunoglobulin components, and immunoglobulins with structures that do not fit into any classifications in the cryoglobulins of approximately 10% of type II and III disease cases.
 It has been proposed that these cases be termed an intermediate type II-III variant of cryoglobulinemic disease.
 Furthermore, it has also been proposed that some of the type III cases associated with the expression of low levels of one or more isotypes of circulating monoclonal immunoglobulin(s) are in transition to type II disease.

+Epidemiology

+The prevalence of mixed cryoglobulinemia is estimated at approximately 1 in 100,000 individuals, although geographical variations exist with higher rates reported in Southern Europe and the Mediterranean basin compared to Northern Europe or North America.

+Mixed cryoglobulinemia displays a marked female predominance, with a female-to-male ratio of approximately 2:1 to 3:1.
+Clinical presentation most commonly manifests in the fourth to sixth decades of life.
+In contrast, Type I cryoglobulinemia exhibits no clear sex predilection, occurring with equal frequency in men and women, and presents primarily in older demographics reflecting the incidence patterns of underlying lymphoproliferative disorders.